OppenheimerFunds’ Senior Investment Strategist Brian Levitt explains the merits of active investment management over passive strategies.

 An actively managed portfolio has the potential to outperform its benchmark over the long term because it may have a different weighting of securities, and may not necessarily own all the securities or own different securities than the benchmark.

-Brian and Alec explain why high conviction, low turnover, long-term active strategies are particularly well-suited for investing in global markets, how they may offer advantages in an environment of weakening corporate earnings and worries about global economic conditions, and how they may also benefit fixed income investors.
+Brian explains why high conviction, low turnover, long-term active strategies are particularly well-suited for investing in global markets, how they may offer advantages in an environment of weakening corporate earnings and worries about global economic conditions, and how they may also benefit fixed income investors.

 Mutual funds are subject to market risk and volatility.
 Shares may gain or lose value.